Posts

 Cofinal set is uncountable

 Consider sequences of natural numbers.
-We say that a sequence $a$ majorizes $b$, notation $a\succ b$, if $$\lim_{n\to \infty}\frac{b_n}{a_n}=0.$$ We call a set of sequences $C$ cofinal if for any sequence $v$ there is $u\in C$ such that $u$ majorizes $v$. $\textbf{Statement}.$ Every cofinal set is uncountable. $\textbf{Proof}.$ The proof is utilization of Cantor's diagonal argument.
-Assume $C$ is a cofinal countable set, denote its elements as $a^k$ for $k=1,2,3,\ldots$.
-First of all observe that $\succ$ is a transitive relation and for any finite set of sequences, there is a sequence $u$ which majorizes all of them (consider $n$ times the pointwise maximum).
-Construct a sequence of sequences $b^k$ as follows - take $b^1_n=\max\{a^1_1,\ldots,a^1_n\}$.
-Suppose we have constructed $b^j$ for $j=1,\ldots,k$.
-Construct $b^{k+1}$ as an nondecreasing sequence which majorizes all of $a^i$ for $i=1,\ldots,k+1$ and $b^j$ for $j=1,\ldots,k$.
-Thus $b^j\succ a^j$ and $b^{j+1}\succ b^j$ a...
+We say that a sequence a majorizes b, notation a\succ b, if \lim_{n\to \infty}\frac{b_n}{a_n}=0.
+We call a set of sequences C cofinal if for any sequence v there is u\in C such that u majorizes v. \textbf{Statement}.
+Every cofinal set is uncountable. \textbf{Proof}.
+The proof is utilization of Cantor's diagonal argument.
+Assume C is a cofinal countable set, denote its elements as a^k for k=1,2,3,\ldots.
+First of all observe that \succ is a transitive relation and for any finite set of sequences, there is a sequence u which majorizes all of them (consider n times the pointwise maximum).
+Construct a sequence of sequences b^k as follows - take b^1_n=\max\{a^1_1,\ldots,a^1_n\}.
+Suppose we have constructed b^j for j=1,\ldots,k.
+Construct b^{k+1} as an nondecreasing sequence which majorizes all of a^i for i=1,\ldots,k+1 and b^j for j=1,\ldots,k.
+Thus b^j\succ a^j and b^{j+1}\succ b^j a...

 Characterization of limit ordinals

-An ordinal $\alpha$ is limit ordinal if and only if there exists ordinal $\beta$ such that $\alpha=\omega\beta$.
-Proof. $\Leftarrow)$ If $\beta=1$ then $\alpha=\omega$ so it is limit.
-Assume $\omega\gamma$ is limit for all $\gamma<\beta$.
-We will prove that $\omega\beta$ is limit.
-First assume $\beta$ is limit.
-Then $\omega\beta=\sup\{\omega\gamma \ \big| \ \gamma<\beta\}$.
-Let $\theta<\omega\beta$, then $\theta<\omega\gamma'$ for some $\gamma'<\beta$.
-But $\omega\gamma'$ is limit thus $\theta+1<\omega\gamma'$ so $\theta+1<\omega\beta$ hence $\omega\beta$ is limit.
-Now let $\beta=\beta'+1$ for some $\beta'$.
-Thus $\omega\beta=\omega\beta'+\omega$.
-If $\theta<\omega\beta=\omega\beta'+\omega=\sup\{\omega\beta'+n\ \big| \ n<\omega\}$ then $\theta<\omega\beta'+n_0$ for some $n_0$.
-And now $\theta+1<\omega\beta'+n_0+1<\sup\{\omega\beta'+n\ \big| \ n<\omega\}$ hence $\omega\beta$ is limit. $\Rightarro...
+An ordinal \alpha is limit ordinal if and only if there exists ordinal \beta such that \alpha=\omega\beta.
+Proof. \Leftarrow) If \beta=1 then \alpha=\omega so it is limit.
+Assume \omega\gamma is limit for all \gamma<\beta.
+We will prove that \omega\beta is limit.
+First assume \beta is limit.
+Then \omega\beta=\sup\{\omega\gamma \ \big| \ \gamma<\beta\}.
+Let \theta<\omega\beta, then \theta<\omega\gamma' for some \gamma'<\beta.
+But \omega\gamma' is limit thus \theta+1<\omega\gamma' so \theta+1<\omega\beta hence \omega\beta is limit.
+Now let \beta=\beta'+1 for some \beta'.
+Thus \omega\beta=\omega\beta'+\omega.
+If \theta<\omega\beta=\omega\beta'+\omega=\sup\{\omega\beta'+n\ \big| \ n<\omega\} then \theta<\omega\beta'+n_0 for some n_0.
+And now \theta+1<\omega\beta'+n_0+1<\sup\{\omega\beta'+n\ \big| \ n<\omega\} hence \omega\beta is limit. $\Rightarro...

 Binomial identity

-$$\displaystyle \sum_{k=1}^n(-1)^{n-k}\binom{n}{k}k^j=\begin{cases} n!, & j=n\\ 0, & j=1,2,\ldots,n\end{cases}$$ Proof.
-Consider the number of surjective functions $f:\{1,2,\ldots,j\}\to\{1,2,\ldots,n\}$.
+\displaystyle \sum_{k=1}^n(-1)^{n-k}\binom{n}{k}k^j=\begin{cases} n!, & j=n\\ 0, & j=1,2,\ldots,n\end{cases} Proof.
+Consider the number of surjective functions f:\{1,2,\ldots,j\}\to\{1,2,\ldots,n\}.
 If we count them using the inclusion-exclusion principle we get the sum in the problem.
-On the other hand this number is trivially $n!$ if $j=n$ and $0$ if $j<n$.
+On the other hand this number is trivially n! if j=n and 0 if j<n.
 Remark 1.
-For $j>n$ we again find the number of surjections, which has a closed form form some $j$.
+For j>n we again find the number of surjections, which has a closed form form some j.
 Remark 2.
-Interesting identity which represents the above identities in a unified manner is the following $$\sum_{k=0}^n(-1)^{n-k}\binom{n}{k}(x+k)^n=n!$$ for all $x$ (in $\mathbb{R}$ for example, but any commutative ring suffices).
+Interesting identity which represents the above identities in a unified manner is the following \sum_{k=0}^n(-1)^{n-k}\binom{n}{k}(x+k)^n=n! for all x (in \mathbb{R} for example, but any commutative ring suffices).